BassSkydiver/Mini_CMIO/README.md

 59.94mm center distance between vertically aligned mounting holes.
 ## Important!
 The Raspberry Pi Compute Module requires a 5v, 2+ Amp power supply.
-(5.1V Recommended)
+(5.1V Recommended) This board was made by a complete amatuer and should be avoided or subject to harsh scrutiny before used in a real application.

 *License: GNU General Public License v3.0*
 *[gnu.org/licenses/gpl-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)*